Brunei Defense and Official Development Assistance

 1985 - 2020 | Yearly | Person | World Bank

 BN: Armed Forces Personnel: Total data was reported at 8,000.000 Person in 2020.
 This stayed constant from the previous number of 8,000.000 Person for 2019.
-BN: Armed Forces Personnel: Total data is updated yearly, averaging 9,000.000 Person from Dec 1985 to 2020, with 33 observations.
+BN: Armed Forces Personnel: Total data is updated yearly, averaging 9,000.000 Person from Dec 1985 (Median) to 2020, with 33 observations.
 The data reached an all-time high of 12,100.000 Person in 2016 and a record low of 4,000.000 Person in 1993.
 BN: Armed Forces Personnel: Total data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Brunei – Table BN.World Bank.WDI: Defense and Official Development Assistance.
 Armed forces personnel are active duty military personnel, including paramilitary forces if the training, organization, equipment, and control suggest they may be used to support or replace regular military forces.;International Institute for Strategic Studies, The Military Balance.;Sum;Data for some countries are based on partial or uncertain data or rough estimates.

 Last Frequency Range